schorfES/jquery.hipsterSlider/README.md

 * `touchTolerance` (number) -  defines the tolerance in pixels to move before slide to a next position.
 Default value is `20`.
 * `touchDirectionTolerance` (number) - defines the tolerance in pixels until the regular touchsliding terminates when the other axis is used.
 Default value is `75`.

-### Hardware accelaration option:
+### Hardware acceleration option:
 The plugin always try to detect and use hardware acceleration via css3 using translate3d and transition.
 If the browser supports those features, the plugin automaticly use them and falls back to the basic css-properties when they are not available.
-If you don't want to use hardware accelaration set the `useHardware`-option to `false`:
+If you don't want to use hardware acceleration set the `useHardware`-option to `false`:
 * useHardware (boolean) - defines if the slider should detect css3-hardware-acceleration-features.
 Default value `true`.

 ### Other options: